adokter/bioRad/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3370004.svg)](https://doi.org/10.5281/zenodo.3370004)
 <!-- badges: end -->

+**bioRad is temporarily unavailable on CRAN - please install from GitHub**

+*bioRad will be released as soon as CRAN has resolved infrastructure issues (see 'Submitting to CRAN' at https://cran.r-project.org/)*

 bioRad provides standardized methods for extracting and reporting biological signals from weather radars.
 It includes functionality to inspect low-level radar data, process these data into meaningful